abril 18, 2023 7 lectura mínima

 Next on our list of tips onhow to protect hair while sleeping is making sure that it’s brushed and detangled before going to bed.
-By doing this, you will remove the dozens knots and tangles which have accumulated during the day, andreduce the friction and pulling at night.
+By doing this, you will remove the dozens of knots and tangles that have accumulated during the day, andreduce the friction and pulling at night.

 Friction and pulling cause damage - remember?

 However, detangling your hair before bad has multiple other benefits, including: